LonleyBuzzyBee/Project3/README.md

 * _Then go to your terminal, enter 'cd desktop'.
 Then enter 'git clone' and paste the repo link provided in github pages._
 * _Then open the folder 'project3' in VS code or atom._
 * _Drag the 'index.html' file to your browser or enter 'open index.html' in VS code.
 Then you're done!_
+* _also, you can open it easily in your browser by clicking the HTML link in gh-pages https://lonleybuzzybee.github.io/Project3/
 ---
 ## Specifications:
 *the webpage takes an inputted number
 *
 *
 *